0xhappyboy/blockchain-arsenal/aptos-light-sdk/README.md

 ## <center> aptos light sdk </center>
-Used to simplify operations on aptos networks.
+used to simplify operations on aptos networks.